-John A. Aiello, Esq. has served as the Secretary and Executive Secretary of the Trust since 2003.
-Mr. Aiello is a shareholder and officer at the law firm of Giordano, Halleran & Ciesla, P.C.
+John A. Aiello, Esq. has served as the Secretary and Executive Secretary of the Trust since 2003 and was appointed as a member of the Board of Trustees in December 2015.
+Mr. Aiello is an officer and shareholder of the law firm of Giordano, Halleran & Ciesla, P.C., where he has practiced law for 41 years.
+He is Chairman of the law firm's Corporate and Securities practice group and concentrates his practice on corporate and securities law matters, including mergers and acquisitions and various corporate finance transactions.
+See the section entitled